tc39/proposal-defer-import-eval/README.md

 type of execution point in the language, which would need to be worked through.

-This approach may still be investigated in various ways within this proposal or an extension of it, but by focusing on the `DeferredModuleNamespace` accessor approach first, it keeps the semantics simple and in-line with standard JS techniques.
+This approach may still be investigated in various ways within this proposal or an extension of it, but by focusing on the module namespace exotic object approach first, it keeps the semantics simple and in-line with standard JS techniques.

 #### Is there really a benefit to optimizing execution, when surely loading is the bottleneck?